giantswarm/linkerd-control-plane-app/README.md

 ### Proxy containers fail to start

 Your workload must be able to create `EmptyDir` volumes, so you'll need to create a `PodSecurityPolicy` allowing the creation of `EmptyDir` volumes.

+Although not recommended, it is possible to edit the default `PodSecurityPolicy` named `restricted` to allow usage of`EmptyDir` volumes for all workloads without an own `PodSecurityPolicy`.

 ## Usage with `linkerd` cli